 Since 1980 White’s prints have been selected to represent Australia in international exhibitions, biennales, and triennales.
 Ironically the same prints were consistently rejected in Australia.
 Over the years she has participated in more than 60 exhibitions overseas, including the Ljubljana Graphic Biennales in 1981 (The empty chair), 1983 (Chess), 1985 (The Ghost of Kabbarli, Daisy Bates), 1987 (The front veranda: Chernobyl meltdown) and 1991 (Cry Freedom – Apartheid).
 Three of her prints were accepted in the Intergrafik ’84 Triennale in Berlin.
 Her lithograph Chess was accepted in the International Triennial Against War - Majdanek 85 and is in the Lublin Museum Collection.
 In 1984 White acquired a 19th century Marinoni cast-iron press for stone lithography: The story and the multi-coloured print To Let - The diabetic evicted from The Rocks.

-Susan took part in several exhibitions for the 1982 NSW Women and Arts Festival.
-She co-ordinated a group exhibition Eight Women Artists in the Glebe Town Hall, where she exhibited paintings and prints; the exhibition was reviewed in The Australian and The Sydney Morning Herald.
+White took part in several exhibitions in the 1982 NSW Women and Arts Festival.
+She co-ordinated a group exhibition Eight Women Artists in the Glebe Town Hall, where she exhibited paintings and prints, reviewed in The Australian and The Sydney Morning Herald.
 Her painting Self-portrait with children was selected for the main Festival exhibition From the Inside Out, and she presented her lithographs in Open Studio.
 In 1983 she held a solo exhibition of paintings and prints at the Sydney Goethe Institute.

-Read more...» Childhood, student years (1951–1961)
+Read more...» Childhood and student years (1941–1961)

 » Early career (1962–1975)

-» Mid-career to international (1976–1987)
+» Mid-career (1976–1986)